eakova/zigbeam/src/libs/beam-deque/README.md

-# BeamDeque
+# Deque

 High-performance bounded work-stealing deque for building task schedulers and thread pools in Zig.

 ## Overview

 Work-stealing is a fundamental pattern in parallel computing where busy threads can "steal" work from idle threads.
-BeamDeque implements the Arora-Blumofe-Plaxton work-stealing algorithm with extreme performance optimizations.
+Deque is a bounded work-stealing deque based on the Chase-Lev algorithm (without dynamic resizing).

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                    BeamDeque Architecture                       │
+│                      Deque Architecture                         │
 └─────────────────────────────────────────────────────────────────┘

     Owner Thread (Worker)          Thief Threads (Stealers)